openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 _Please note:_ There is no channel providing the total price.
 Instead, create a group item with `SUM` as aggregate function and add the individual price items as children.
-Read more about how to in this similar binding [energidataservice](https://www.openhab.org/addons/bindings/energidataservice/#total-price)
+Read more about how to in this similar binding [Energi Data Service](https://www.openhab.org/addons/bindings/energidataservice/#total-price)

 ### Trigger Channels

-Channel `prices-received` is triggered when new prices are available
+Channel `prices-received` is triggered when new prices are available.

 ### Examples